What are Mergers and Acquisitions (M&A)? All about their structure and types

 1. Discounted cash flow (DCF):

-This valuation method looks at a company’s projected cash flows and discounts them back to present value.
-The idea is that a business is only worth the total of all its future cash flows.
-So it makes sense to discount them back to present value.
+This method looks at a company’s projected future cash flows and discounts them back to their present value.
+It considers the total value of all future cash flows.

 1. Enterprise-value-to-sales ratio:

-This method looks at a firm’s market value and compares it to its sales.
-For example, if Company A has a market value of $100 million and sales of $50 million.
-Then it has an EV/S ratio of 2.
-If Company B has a market value of $200 million and sales of $100 million, it also has an EV/S ratio of 2.
+This method compares a company’s market value to its sales.
+For example, if Company A has a market value of $100 million and sales of $50 million, its EV/S ratio would be 2.

 1. Replacement cost:

-It estimates what it would cost to replace assets.
-For example, replacing Company A’s assets would cost $100 million, and the firm has a market value of $150 million.
-Then the replacement cost is 66.7%.
+This method estimates the cost of replacing a company’s assets.
+For example, if it would cost $100 million to replace Company A’s assets and the company has a market value of $150 million, the replacement cost is 66.7%.

 Frequently Asked Questions